-In determining admissions, priority will be given to those applications where the parental application is received by the published deadline date 14 January 2022.
+In determining admissions, priority will be given to those applications where the parental application is received by the published deadline date 15 January 2021.

 If you return your application after the closing date your application will be classed as Late unless exceptional circumstances exist.
-The Governing Body will consider your reasons, provided they are received before 31 January 2022 and if they are exceptional, consider your application along with those received on time.
-If your reasons are not exceptional then your application will not be processed until after 16 April 2022.
+The Governing Body will consider your reasons, provided they are received before 31 January 2021 and if they are exceptional, consider your application along with those received on time.
+Examples of what may be considered as exceptional circumstances are a family who have just moved into the area (proof of ownership or tenancy agreement will be required).
+If your reasons are not exceptional then your application will not be processed until after 16 April 2021.
 You should be aware that this will reduce your chance at gaining a place at the school you want.